Rachel worked as a farm manager for three years in PA, and as an owner/operator for five years in MN. She currently homesteads in MN.

 I live only about an hour away from Lancaster County, so we try to get out there at least once a month to visit our favorite places and to see what’s new.

-Lots of people know that there are shopping outlets in Lancaster, and most people also know that Amish people live there.
-If you get a chance to visit the region, I would recommend doing a couple of what I consider to be important things: Eat the food at a small, family run restaurant with real Amish cooking, take a buggy ride, visit the antique shops, and aimlessly drive around the country side.
+Lots of people know that there are huge shopping outlets in Lancaster, and most people also know that Amish people live there.
+If you get a chance to visit the region, I would recommend doing a couple of what I consider to be important, that are a bit off the beaten path: Eat the food at a small, family run restaurant with real Amish cooking, take a buggy ride, visit the antique shops, and aimlessly drive around the countryside.

 There's so much to do in Lancaster I'll probably never see it all, no matter how often I visit.
 There are so many small shops, family restaurants, farm produce stands, Amish house tours, antique shops, craft shops, quilt makers, and countless neat places to buy things like cart shafts, wagon wheels, pocket knives, horse harnesses, and farm implements.
 Adventure abounds!

 Here's an overview of my latest trip to Lancaster County.

 Take a Ride in a Horse-Drawn Buggy

 While driving around Lancaster County, you're bound to see a few horse-drawn buggies driven by Amish folk.
 And if you find yourself wondering, "What would it be like to ride in one of those things?", well then, you're in luck!